beville/ComicStreamer/README.md

 * sqlalchemy >= 0.9
 * watchdog
 * python-dateutil
-* PIL
+* pillow (PIL fork)
 * configobj >= 5.0.5

-(Note: on some ubuntu releases it may be better to get PIL from ubuntu apt package "python-imaging", rather than via pip)

 ------
 #### Installation

 Just unzip somewhere.

-(Eventually, there will be native build packages for Mac OS and Windows)
+(Eventually, there will be native build packages for Mac OS and Windows, as well as setup.py)

 Settings, database, and logs are kept in the user folder: